 This unique lockset function is similar to storeroom locksets, as they don’t have a unique button on the interior.
 So classroom locksets can be left unlocked, but only through turning a special key.
 So which can either cause the door to remain fully unlocked or fully locked.
 This ensures that only people with the proper key can leave the door open.

 These locksets are often used in bedrooms or bathrooms to ensure privacy.
 They have a tiny hole on their exterior, with a push button on their interior.
-The hole on the outside can be easily unlocked by pushing in a pin or paperclip – so they aren’t really meant as a fully secure locking device, but more so a preventative measure to block people from walking in while you are indisposed in a bedroom or bathroom.
+The hole on the outside can be easily unlocked by pushing in a pin or paperclip.
+So they aren’t really meant as a fully secure locking device.
+But more so a preventative measure to block people from walking in while you are indisposed in a bedroom or bathroom.